onecx/onecx-nx-plugins/README.md

 }
 ```

-Next, you need to add the option to the parameter processing utility (`parameters.util.ts`) to the `PARAMETERS` array:
+Next, you need to add the option to the parameters in your generator, when calling `processParams(PARAMETERS)`:
 ```
 {
     key: 'newOption',